Best Of19 min read

 Get Hostinger

-Hostinger's VPS plans are aggressively priced — and for anyone just getting started with self-hosted projects, that matters a lot.
-Look, their entry KVM VPS at $4.99/mo gets you 1 vCPU, 4GB RAM, 50GB NVMe, and 1TB bandwidth.
-That is a genuinely impressive spec sheet for the price.
-Compare that to what $4.99 would've gotten you five years ago and it becomes clear how competitive the budget VPS space has gotten.
-They've heavily invested in their custom hPanel control panel and introduced an AI Assistant in 2025 that helps with server setup tasks — think command suggestions and config help for people who are still Googling what SSH means.
+Hostinger's VPS plans are aggressively priced — and if you're just getting started with self-hosted projects, that matters.
+Their entry KVM VPS at $4.99/mo includes 1 vCPU, 4GB RAM, 50GB NVMe, and 1TB bandwidth.
+That's a genuinely solid spec list for the price.
+Compare that to what $4.99 got you five years ago and you'll see how much the budget VPS space has shifted.
+They've invested in their custom hPanel control panel and added an AI Assistant in 2025 that helps with server setup — think command suggestions and config help for people still learning the basics.

-Hostinger isn't going to win on raw network performance or enterprise features — let's be upfront about that.
-But if you're a developer launching a side project, a blogger moving off shared hosting, or someone learning Linux server administration for the first time, it hits a price-to-capability sweet spot that's hard to argue with.
-They've also expanded to 8 global data center locations in 2026, which is decent enough for most beginner use cases.
+Hostinger won't beat anyone on raw network performance or enterprise features — let's be real about that.
+But if you're a developer launching a side project, a blogger moving off shared hosting, or someone learning Linux server administration for the first time, it hits a price-to-capability sweet spot that's tough to beat.
+They've also expanded to 8 global data centers in 2026, which works fine for most beginner use cases.

 Key Features: